 She can’t remember the first story she ever wrote, but she does remember her first publishing deal.
-Her father ‘commissioned’ her to write a novel for him and paid her an advance of $1.
-She had no agent, so accepted his first offer and wrote a three volume epic called, ‘The Mystery of Dead Man’s Island.’
+Her father ‘commissioned’ her to write a novel for him and offered an advance of $1.
+She had no agent, so accepted his first offer and wrote a three volume epic called ‘The Mystery of Dead Man’s Island.’
 Only volume 2 remains in print.

-She also wrote short stories and many first chapters of novels that didn’t go any further.
+In her spare time, she wrote short stories and many first chapters of novels that didn’t go any further.
 The problem was that she didn’t actually believe that real people had novels published.
-Then one day she found out that they did, when her younger sister Jaclyn Moriarty called to say that her (brilliant, hilarious, award-winning) novel, Feeling Sorry for Celia was about to be published.
+Then one day she found out that they did, when her younger sister Jaclyn Moriarty called to say that her first brilliant YA novel was about to be published.

-In a fever of sibling rivalry, Liane rushed to the computer and wrote a children’s book called The Animal Olympics, which went on to be enthusiastically rejected by every publisher in Australia.
+In a fever of sibling rivalry, Liane rushed to the computer and wrote a children’s book which went on to be enthusiastically rejected by every publisher in Australia.

 In August 2013 Liane’s fifth novel The Husband’s Secret was released in the US and within two weeks had climbed the charts to become a #1 New York Times Bestseller.
 Much champagne was drunk.

-The Husband’s Secret went on to sell over 3 million copies worldwide.
-It remained on the New York Times bestseller list for over a year and was a top 10 bestseller in the UK where it was a Richard and Judy Book Club selection.
-CBS Films has optioned the film rights.
+It remained on the New York Times bestseller list for over a year and was recently selected by the UK’s famous Richard and Judy Book Club as one of their top reads of the last ten years.

 Liane is now a full-time author.
-She has sold over six million copies of her books worldwide and her novels have been translated into thirty-nine languages.
+She has sold over 20 million copies of her books worldwide and her novels have been translated into forty languages.

 She lives in Sydney with her husband, son and daughter.
-When she’s not writing she can be found reading, demanding coffee, clutching her forehead and occasionally falling to her knees on the soccer field sidelines (the grief, the joy, the drama!) demanding chocolate, skiing like she’s thirty years younger than she is, recovering from skiing injuries, doing the school run, walking around the block to avoid writer’s block, talking to old friends about getting old, listening to her children explain the wonders of MineCraft, watching TV series far too late into the night and reading, which has already been mentioned, but deserves a second mention.
+When she’s not writing she can be found reading, demanding coffee, being taken for a brisk walk by her Labrador, skiing like she’s thirty years younger than she is, recovering from skiing injuries, talking to old friends about getting old, and begging her children for help with technology.